ArcGIS Blog

 One method to customize the data is to choose your own variables using the data browser.

-Use the blank template that you created with a tabular infographic panel as a style reference.
+Use the tabular template that you created.
 Hover over the panel and click Edit to open the editor window.
 Add variables to the table from the data browser and drag them to the table.
 The table will automatically populate with the variable value and name.

 Continue to modify your table with customized headings and any additional variables that you need.
 Click Apply to implement the changes.
 You can repeat the process by adding more tables and customizing the variables selected.